XKNX/xknx/docs/xknx.md

 * `rate_limit` in telegrams per second - can be used to limit the outgoing traffic to the KNX/IP interface.
 The default value is 20 packets per second.
 * `multicast_group` is the multicast IP address - can be used to override the default multicast address (`224.0.23.12`)
 * `multicast_port` is the multicast port - can be used to override the default multicast port (`3671`)
+* `log_directory` is the path to the log directory - when set to a valid directory we log to a dedicated file in this directory called `xknx.log`.
+The log files are rotated each night and will exist for 7 days.
+After that the oldest one will be deleted.

 # [](#header-2)Starting